kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 this file over email to unambiguously communicate cell subsets.

 In R it is often easier to work with cell selections in the form of factors.
 To convert a selection to a factor you can use the factorFromP2Selection() function.
 This will returned a named factor of the membership of each cell in selections.
-However in order to do this you will need to ensure that every cell belong only to one selection.
+However, in order to do this, you will need to ensure that every cell belong only to one selection.
 You can check if any cells are in multiple clusters and clean up your selection object using the functions: calcMulticlassified(), removeSelectionOverlaps(), plotSelectionOverlaps() and plotMulticlassified().